vymapson/MarbleMachine/README.md

 # MarbleMachine
-Web page.
 Generates all possible permutations of N distinct "marbles".

+Open the web page marblemachineV3.html in your browser.
+Begin generating!